sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 ### Task 1: Update Statistics and Identify Invalid Objects

-1. Create a new folder titled `Postgre Scripts` at the `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project` location.
+1. Create a new folder titled `Postgre Scripts` at the `C:\handsonlab\MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL\Hands-on lab\lab-files\starter-project` location.

 2. In Visual Studio, access the NW Schema in the Database Explorer.
 To create a new SQL file, where we will house the updated statements, navigate to the **Create New SQL** button near the top right corner of Visual Studio.